12mre1/12mre1.github.io/_posts/2020-12-30-Spam-Classification-From-Scratch-With-Naive-Bayes.md

 Recall these are log probabilities, so the numbers will be negative, but a larger number indicates a higher frequency.

-Now that we have our probabilities (generated based on the training data), we can use them to compute probabilities for entire observastions in both the training and testing sets.
+Now that we have our probabilities (generated based on the training data), we can use them to compute probabilities for entire observations in both the training and testing sets.
 The posterior class probabilities for each email will simply be the sum of the log probabilities of each token in each email, plus the class prior.
 Remember the prior must also be computed based on the training data.
 We compute probabilities for the ham and spam classes, and the prediction will simply be the higher of the two posterior class probabilities:
 ```python